RBI Forecasts 7.2% GDP Growth for FY27

 Practice Questions

 Q1.
-What is the RBI's projected GDP growth for FY27?
+What is the Reserve Bank of India's (RBI) projected GDP growth rate for India in the financial year 2026-27?

 - 7.0%